chk-AI/abstract-screening/README.md

 - **Analysis with AI:** Uses five different large language models to evaluate and select the best abstracts for the review.

 ## Prerequisites
-- Python 3.8+ (current code is written for GoogleColab)
+- Python (current code is written in Google Colab and does not require installation of Python)
 - API keys for OpenAI and Claude (available from respective websites).